betamos/Better-Autocomplete/README.md

 If there is one callback that will do you more good than anyone else, it is the [select callback](http://betamos.se/better-autocomplete/docs/symbols/callbacks.html#select).
-For sample implementations, check demo directory.
+For sample implementations, check examples directory.

 Building instructions
 ---------------------